‘Will & Grace’: Matt Bomer Playing Will’s ‘Smooth-Talking’ Love Interest This Season

 Last year’s reboot of the hilarious comedy Will & Grace was an amazing success for NBC.
 For the upcoming season, the peacock network wants to keep the show’s ratings high, while keeping longtime fans amused, and has lined up some big-name guest stars to help draw in new viewers.

-As previously reported by Inquisitr, earlier this month former Friends favorite David Schwimmer (Ross Geller) was announced as a love interest for Grace.
+As previously reported by Inquisitr, earlier this month, former Friends favorite David Schwimmer was announced as a love interest for Grace.
 He will appear in a five-episode arc as a character that actress Debra Messing said is “as far away from Ross as he can possibly get because he’s already mastered Ross.”

-Now it is Will’s turn to find romance — and versatile actor Matt Bomer has signed up for the challenging position.
+Now it is Will’s turn to find romance, and versatile actor Matt Bomer has signed up for the challenging position.

 The former star of USA Network’s White Collar will play a “smooth-talking, self-satisfied TV news anchor” who dates Eric McCormack’s character, according to Page Six.